febriadj/messaging-app/README.md

 ### Connect to MongoDB

-By default, Discuzz will use your local MongoDB server and the `discuzz` database will be created automatically when the app is run in development mode.
+By default, LeChat will use your local MongoDB server and the `lechat` database will be created automatically when the app is run in development mode.
 In production mode, you should use a cloud database like [MongoDB Atlas](https://www.mongodb.com/atlas/database).

 ```
 MONGO_URI = mongodb+srv://{username}:{password}@node.deu00vc.mongodb.net/{dbname}?retryWrites=true&w=majority